Recipients

 This year, Kin Canada Bursaries awarded 56 $1000 bursaries to deserving students across Canada for their 2023-24 school year.
 Successful applicants were chosen based on their community

 and school involvement, knowledge of Kin Canada and financial need.
-See the list of
+See the

 recipients below.